 Rather, he has insisted, the Catholic church must be one of service to those in need.

-At the Vatican, the basilica ceremony is the pope's only public Mass for Christmas.
-On Christmas Day, Francis will deliver his Christmas message, meant for the world, from the basilica's central balcony overlooking St. Peter's Square.
+The basilica ceremony is the pope's only public Mass for Christmas.
+Today, Francis will deliver his Christmas message, meant for the world, from the basilica's central balcony overlooking St. Peter's Square.